esignor/CCGR/README.md

 The expected output is a full decoding of the coronaviruses dataset into CCGR images using the pcCCGR color scheme with a threshold of 1.

-### Running the Network Unit Scripts
+### Running the Network unit Scripts

-To test the Network Unit, it is necessary to run the AlexNet and ResNet50 models.
+To test the Network unit, it is necessary to run the `AlexNet` and `ResNet50` models located at `CCGR/dev/src/VIRUSES/NetworkUnit_AlexNet.py` and `CCGR/dev/src/VIRUSES/NetworkUnit_ResNet50.py`.
 The CCGR directory provides a model for each network architecture implemented and tested in CCGR.
 For each model, it is possible to configure a variety of parameters, such as the **coloring scheme**, the **CCGR image dataset**, and the **network parameters**.

 To execute the script, navigate to the CCGR directory and run the following command in your terminal to see the available parameters and options:

-- AlexNet Network Unit:
+- AlexNet Network unit:
 ```
  python dev/src/VIRUSES/NetworkUnit_AlexNet.py --help
 ```

-- ResNet50 Network Unit:
+- ResNet50 Network unit:
 ```
  python dev/src/VIRUSES/NetworkUnit_ResNet50.py --help
 ```

-**Before proceeding with the training of an image set, the images must first be generated by the Encoder Unit**.
+**Before proceeding with the training of an image set, the images must first be generated by the Encoder unit**.
 Once generated and ready for training, CCGR image sets are stored in the `CCGR_ENCODER` directory (path: `CCGR/dev/src/VIRUSES/CCGR_ENCODER`).

 #### Optional Input Arguments
-- *--dataset*: name of the virus dataset to which the CCGR Network Unit will be applied (i.e., Coronaviruses, HIV1, HIV2, Dengue, HepatitisC, HepatitisB1, HepatitisB2, InfluenzaA).
+- *--dataset*: name of the virus dataset to which the CCGR Network unit will be applied (i.e., Coronaviruses, HIV1, HIV2, Dengue, HepatitisC, HepatitisB1, HepatitisB2, InfluenzaA).
 - *--type_encoder*: image format for CCGR input (either Grayscale or RGB).
 - *--kmer*: the size of *k*-mers used for FCGR in the CCGR image.
 - *--threshold*: threshold parameter T (a float between 0 and 1) applied to the CCGR image set.
 - *--type_encodingColour*: the coloring scheme applied to the CCGR image set (kCCGR or pcCCGR).
-- *--batch_size*: number of training samples used in each iteration of the Network Unit model.
+- *--batch_size*: number of training samples used in each iteration of the Network unit model.
-- *--epochs*: number of training epochs for the Network Unit model.
+- *--epochs*: number of training epochs for the Network unit model.
 - *--n_task*: number of tasks to be executed in parallel during model training.

 #### Training Technical Note

 CCGR images generated using the pcCCGR coloring scheme utilize all three color channels and are therefore in RGB format.
-As a result, the type_encoder value Grayscale is not supported for pcCCGR images.
+As a result, the ***type_encoder* value Grayscale is not supported for pcCCGR images**.

 #### Example Usage

-The following command starts the training of the a Network Unit on pre-generated CCGR images of the coronaviruses, using the following image parameters: *k*-mer size set to 6, *threshold* set to 1, and color encoding scheme (*type_encodingColour*) set to pcCCGR.
+The following command starts the training of the a Network unit on pre-generated CCGR images of the coronaviruses, using the following image parameters: *k*-mer size set to 6, *threshold* set to 1, and color encoding scheme (*type_encodingColour*) set to pcCCGR.
 For training, the chosen batch_size is 30, epochs is set to 30, and 2 tasks are executed in parallel.

-- AlexNet Network Unit:
+- AlexNet Network unit:
 ```
 python dev/src/VIRUSES/NetworkUnit_AlexNet.py --dataset Coronaviruses --type_encoder RGB --kmer 6 --threshold 1 --type_encodingColour pcCCGR --batch_size 30 --epochs 30 --n_task 2
 ```

-- ResNet50 Network Unit:
+- ResNet50 Network unit:
 ```
 python dev/src/VIRUSES/NetworkUnit_ResNet50.py --dataset Coronaviruses --type_encoder RGB --kmer 6 --threshold 1 --type_encodingColour pcCCGR --batch_size 30 --epochs 30 --n_task 2
 ```